 CSO:Dr. Ariel Feiglin

-Skip Therapeutics – develops precision, RNA-based, treatments for rare genetic diseases by applying a novel proprietary computational engine to develop personalized treatments, for directly identified patients and patient cohorts.
+Skip Therapeutics develops precision, RNA-based, treatments for rare genetic diseases by applying a novel, proprietary, computational engine to directly identify patient cohorts and determine therapeutic designs.

 Thousands of rare genetic disorders affect millions of people worldwide, however the small number of patients for each disease, further segregated by patient-specific mutations, has hindered development of dedicated treatments.
 Recent advancements in RNA-therapeutics offer an expanded molecular toolkit that can be deployed rapidly and at low costs to restore protein function of mutated genes.
 Identifying sub patient-populations that could potentially be suitable for treatment with RNA-based therapeutics and matching molecular treatment-strategies across the vast landscape of known disease-causing mutations could be assisted by computational methods.